c9s/AssetKit/README.md

 >   To install asset files with symbol link, use --link option,
 >   Which is convenient for asset development.

-If B wants to clone your project, please add `.assetkit` file to the repository, then B should do `update` command to update assets:
+If someone wants to clone your project, you can add `.assetkit.php` file to the repository, then B can do `update` command to update assets:

 ```sh
 $ assetkit update
 ```

-You can simply include these files in your pages, or use the asset writer in your application.

 To use assetkit in your application, just few lines to write: